kantorset/MexPackUnpack/README.md

 #### Example 2 (Complex Matrices)

-The library handle complex as well as real matrices.
+The library handles complex as well as real matrices.
 There is some complexity due to the fact that matlab 2017b and earlier as well as Octave use a split real/imaginary representation while MATLAB 2018a and later uses an interleaved representation.
-See discussion below about this.
+See discussion [below](#notes-on-complex-numeric-types) about this.
 This example show use of split complex types.

 ```cpp
 #include "MexPackUnpack.h"